LiberTIC/ODEV2/README.md

 open|xdg-open http://127.0.0.1:8000/api/doc
 ```

-Note that the REST API documentation provides a sandbox mode in order to test API methods.
+Note that the REST API documentation provides a sandbox mode in order to test all provided API methods.

 ## v1 Analyzis & Memo